daq-tools/kotori/doc/source/gallery/weewx.rst

 *******
 Credits
 *******
-- Matthew Wall, Tom Keffer and all the other contributors for weeWX_.
+- Matthew Wall, Tom Keffer and all the other contributors for WeeWX_.
 - Tor Hveem for AmatYr_.
-- Jan Hoffmann for operating a weeWX_ installation with a `Davis Vantage Pro2`_ which is delivering interesting data from the shore of Lake Starnberg and for sharing it with us.
+- Jan Hoffmann for operating a WeeWX_ installation with a `Davis Vantage Pro2`_ which is delivering interesting data from the shore of Lake Starnberg and for sharing it with us.